fastbird/fastbirdEngine/README.md

 -------------
 2014 July : https://github.com/fastbird/fastbirdEngine/wiki/2014-July

-* How to initialize the engine
+* initialize the engine
-* How to create sky
+* create sky
-* How to load a collada model and material
+* load a collada model and material
-* How to use voxelizer
+* use voxelizer
-* How to use render to texture system
+* use render to texture system
-* How to profile the performance
+* profile the performance
-* How to do parallel computing
+* do parallel computing